 Spatchcock Turkey

 I won’t lie – I’m a sucker for a classic roast Thanksgiving turkey.
-I’ve mastered cooking the whole bird, which means every year it’s my responsibility to track that temperature and cook it to perfection.
+I’ve mastered cooking the whole bird, and last year I tried my first Dry Brine Turkey, which means every year it’s my responsibility to track that temperature and cook it to perfection for every thanksgiving dinner.
 Honestly, I’m happy to do it!
 However… I think this year I’m going to break tradition ever so slightly by preparing this insanely good spatchcock turkey.

 To spatchcock a bird essentially means to split it in half before roasting.
 It’s a huge hit on days like Thanksgiving because it cuts the cooking time down tremendously!
 Gone are the hours upon hours of slow roasting the whole bird.
-This easy spatchcock recipe may cut down on time, but it doesn’t cut down on flavor!
+This easy spatchcock recipe may take less time, but it doesn’t cut down on flavor and it ensures you have both tender dark meat and juicy breast meat!
 It’s tender, juicy, and loaded with buttery herbaceous flavors.

 If you’ve ever made a spatchcock chicken, you already know what you’re in for here.
 If not, no worries!
 This is a great easy starter recipe.
 The step-by-step instructions are fairly simple and the ingredients are citrusy, herby, and inexpensive.
 Honestly, you might never prepare a whole turkey any other way once you’ve mastered the spatchcock technique!